Sauriel/ManaEngine-Editor/README.md

 ## Acknowledgements

-ManaEngine is inspired by RPG Maker and other incredible game development tools.
+ManaEngine and ManaForge are inspired by RPG Maker and other incredible game development tools.
 Special thanks to the developers behind Svelte, Tauri, and the Bun runtime for making this project possible.

 ---